FabianWe/etherpadlite-golang/README.md

 Though I haven't tested each and every function I'm very confident that all versions including version 1.2.13 are supported.
 Feedback is very welcome!

 ## Usage
-Here's a very simple example that should give you the idea:
+Here's a very simple example that should give you the idea.
+It creates a new pad called *foo* with some initial content.

 ```go
 import (
 	"fmt"